SamuraiDangyo/Eucalyptus/README.md

 ## Eucalyptus
-a KPK Bitbases for chess engines
+a KPK Bitbases for Chess Engines

 ## Tech
-Eucalyptus KPK bitbases tells whether a position is draw or not.
+Eucalyptus KPK Bitbases tells whether a position is draw or not.
 Nothing else.

 Import generated files into your engine and you are ready to go.

 Use makefile to generate needed bitbases.

 ## License
-Eucalyptus, a KPK generator for chess engines
+Eucalyptus, a KPK Bitbases for Chess Engines

 Eucalyptus is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by